 - peanut sauce

 - Begin by combining the Asian salad mix with the dressing, cilantro and onions.
 Then add in the shrimp.
-Save the salad garnish for another use.
+You don’t need the salad garnish, but of course, you can save it for another use.

 - When you have made the filling, place hot water in a large pan.
 Then place a rice paper sheet in the water for about 30 seconds.

 - Next place the sheet on a flat surface.
 Subsequently place a mound of shrimp mixture on one end of rice paper.
 After that, fold sides of sheet over filling.
-Moreover, beginning with the filled side start rolling tightly.
+Then, beginning with the filled side, start rolling tightly.
 To complete, place seam side down on a serving platter.
-Further, I like to chill these for about an hour before serving to prevent the rice paper from being too sticky.
+Further, you will want to chill these for about an hour before serving to prevent the rice paper from being too sticky.

-If you don’t want to make your own sauces below is a convenient pack of Asian sauces available for purchase.
+If you don’t want to make your own sauces, below is a convenient pack available for purchase.

 - 8 oz. finely chopped mushrooms

 - 24 square wonton wrappers

 - 4 baby bok choy

 - 2 Tbsp. mirin